shahidfoy/cybersecurity-capstone-project/readme.md

 Breaking a 56-bit DES (Data Encryption Standard) key using a classical computer with 16 GB of RAM and 6 processor cores is feasible and can be done relatively quickly.
 The time it takes to break a DES key using a brute-force attack on a classical computer depends on various factors:

-Key Space Size: DES has a key space of 2^56 possible keys since it uses 56-bit keys.
+*Key Space Size*: DES has a key space of 2^56 possible keys since it uses 56-bit keys. \

-Processing Speed: The speed at which your computer can test different keys per second.
+*Processing Speed*: The speed at which your computer can test different keys per second. \

-Parallelism: The extent to which the task can be parallelized using multiple processor cores.
+*Parallelism*: The extent to which the task can be parallelized using multiple processor cores. \

-Algorithm Efficiency: How efficiently the key testing algorithm is implemented.
+*Algorithm Efficiency*: How efficiently the key testing algorithm is implemented.

 Without knowing the exact processing speed of your computer, it's challenging to provide an exact time frame.
 However, as a rough estimate, let's assume your computer can test 1 million keys per second per core (this depends on the specific software and hardware optimizations).